carlvitzthum/interview_material/README.md

 {
     "@id": "/car/ford_fusion/",
-    "@type": "Car",
+    "@type": "car",
     "make": "Ford",
     "model": "Fusion",
     "designer": "/person/fabio/"
 }
 ```

-Given a starting object, the code in `crawl.py` tries to get the given resource by `@id` and then traverse the object and return the value of a field given by an input path, such as `'car_owned.car.years_owned'` when starting with a `User` object.
+Given a starting object, the code in `crawl.py` tries to get the given resource by `@id` and then traverse the object and return the value of a field given by an input path, such as `'car_owned.car.years_owned'` when starting with a `user` object.
 In the case of an array, return all values of the array (i.e. the result of using `'car_owned.car.designer.friends.name'`).

-Assume that you have schemas stored in s3 that are named based off the the `@type` field, for example `User.json`.
+Assume that you have schemas stored in s3 that are named based off the the `@type` field, for example `user.json`.